 And what an incredible adventure it was.

-Ready to have the adventure of your life in Morocco?
+Ready to have the adventure of your life with a Morocco homestay?
 Check out Intrepid’s range of small group tours there.

 (Image credits from top to bottom: Stacy Jacobs x4, Intrepid Travel x2, Stacy Jacobs.)